tbielawa/Taboot/docs/rst/gettingstarted.rst

 .. note::

-   Dispite it's best attempts, the YAML library used in Taboot isn't always 100% accurate in **describing** what or where illegal syntax appears in YAML parsing errors.
+   Despite it's best attempts, the YAML library used in Taboot isn't always 100% accurate in **describing** what or where illegal syntax appears in YAML parsing errors.
 These are not false positives, you just need to look around the area the error is described.